DIY vs Machine Shop

 Ok, so they're obviously taking in work after mine and finishing it before mine.
 I understand they're in business to make money and they've got bills to pay.

 But, because of their expertise and reputation and proximity, I decided to be patient.
-Finally, two months after I dropped off the cylinder, they started work on it.
+Finally, after two months and another polite phone call, they started to work on it.

 Shipping A Motorcycle Engine